EvelynPloetz/Deep-LASI/docs/source/examples/example-3c-FRET-Dynamic.rst

    :align: center
    :name: three zmw loaded

-   The ZMW images loaded to the program with the same orientation
+   The loaded ZMW images from all three cameras in the mapping tab

 ..  _extraction_3c:
 Trace Extraction